B.1.e. Degree Programs & Projects

 Faculty may design interdepartmental minors in those areas of the curriculum in which a major is not offered, subject to approval by the full faculty.

 Minors will be listed on students' transcripts.

 A course may count toward a student's major or minor, but not toward both.
 A course counted toward one minor may not be counted toward an additional minor.

 H. Independent Scholar Program

 The Independent Scholar Program is designed to meet the needs of outstanding students who have clearly defined educational goals that cannot be fulfilled within the framework of a normal departmental or interdisciplinary major.
-Independent Scholars plan their own curricular programs with the assistance of a faculty adviser.
+Independent Scholars plan their own curricular programs with the assistance of a faculty advisor.
 Independent Scholars cannot propose two majors, but can pursue an independent scholar major and one minor.
-For the 2021-22 academic year, application materials are due to the Curriculum Committee by Monday, October 11, 2021, for fall review; and Monday, February 21, 2022, for spring review.
+For the 2022-23 academic year, application materials are due to the Curriculum Committee by Monday, October 10, 2022, for fall review; and Monday, February 20, 2023, for spring review.

 Eligibility: For an application to be considered, a student must be in the sophomore year and have a GPA of 3.5 or higher.
 If approved, students must fulfill all requirements for the degree using their approved Independent Scholar plan as their major course of study.
 Independent Scholar proposals will be evaluated in light of feasibility, academic disciplinary integrity, and demonstrated ability of the student.
 A successful proposal must articulate a fully developed program of study, must include a methods course, and must demonstrate compellingly that the student’s academic goals cannot be met through existing majors.